jennifermulroy/Bitcoin/README.md

 ### Questions explored in this analysis:
   1. Does Bitcoin's trading prices behavior more closely resemble that of a risky asset class or currency?
   2. Is it possible to apply traditional statistical analysis used in financial data to Bitcoin's trading history?
-  3. How does Bitcoin compare against other risky asset classes?
+  3. How does Bitoin’s return and risk profile compare to other risky assets?
   4. Are there unique fundamental factors that drive Bitcoin's price, what are they?
   5. Will Bitcoin continue to appreciate in value, and if so, does it add diversification to a portfolio?